-Where a User does not have an off-take agreement with their energy retailer their basic EG system shall have an export limit setting of no more than 1.5 kW.
+Where a User does not have an off-take agreement with their authorised agent (i.e., energy retailer) their basic EG system shall have an export limit setting of no more than the static limit (i.e., 1.5 kW) of Table 4.1, Table 4.2 and Table 4.3.
 This is independent of any requirement in this section that may allow a larger export limit to be applied.